humdrum-tools/vhv-documentation/interface/toolbar/index.md

 <br>

-The buffer-saving toolbar is used to save the current contents of the text editor to one of nine buffers in the web browser.
+The save toolbar is used to save the current contents of the text editor to one of nine buffers in the web browser.
 These buffers can be reloaded into the text editor from the next toolbar menu (<span class="keypress">alt-n</span> moves you to the next toolbar, or click on the toolbar-cycle button to go to the loading toolbar).

 When a buffer has contents, its corresponding save button will be highlighted in red.
 This is demonstrated in the sample toolbar